What’s the difference between rims and wheels?

 As stated above, the hubcap effectively covers the center portion of the wheel, including the lug nuts and bolt assembly.
 In the case of comparing a hubcap with either an aftermarket or OE wheel, a hubcap is an attachment to the wheel and rim assembly itself.

-For what it’s worth, aftermarket wheels generally will not require a hubcap, instead using branded center caps to cover the bolt assembly.
+Generally, aftermarket wheels will not require a hubcap and instead will use branded center caps to cover the bolt assembly.

 What should you do if you damage a wheel, rim or hubcap?